This is a story…

 It’s best to explain this through the origin story:

-I was hiking the Grand Canyon.
-It was very early in the morning and still freezing cold when I got to the bottom of the first section.
-There was a gorgeous waterfall.
-Prior to my trip I told myself I would hop in all gorgeous waterfalls on my road trip around America.
+Prior to my trip, I had told myself I would hop in all gorgeous waterfalls on my road trip.
 Problem was, I was really not in the mood.
+And it was freezing.

 So, what did I do?

 “Always Do” reminds me that after I do the thing that I know I want to do, even though I might not feel like it in the moment, I will always be glad I did it.
-That if I “Always Do” the things that I know, deep down, that I want to do, and that I know are the right things, then I will have the life I’ve always dreamed of.
+That if I “Always Do” the things that I know, deep down, that I want to do, and that I know are right, then I will have the life I’ve always dreamed of.

 Always do” means always doing the thing that you said you were going to do…especially when you don’t feel like it.